-Private collectors, municipalities and cities may slow down waste collection if there is no place to put pre-sorted plastic waste.
+Private collectors, municipalities, and cities may slow down waste collection if there is no place to put the pre-sorted plastic waste.
 Waste collectors and processors will begin to have long-term supply agreements to make progress.
 Communities are considering the erection of regional facilities.
 This would provide economies of scale and better manage risk.
 Communities are also discussing ways to divert waste away from landfills.
 Cities will talk to each other to standardize waste recycling across the state.

 #9 Packaging will continue to change into recyclable forms.

 Disposable items end up in the trash bin.
 Trends in the solid waste industry are causing major changes in packaging.
 This includes smaller cardboard boxes, lighter-weighted bottles, flexible plastic packaging, and other kinds of more recyclable versions of common everyday throw-away items.
 This will create more ways to divide waste.

 #10 Waste management solutions will include thermal ones (incineration, pyrolysis, and gasification) in addition to biological ones among WTE options.